sweet delights

 W/ your handheld electric mixer whisk together the butter, the sugar & the eggs.
 Mix the flour & the baking powder – and pour it all together.

 Mix again, add the mascarpone.
 Mix again.
-Add the apple pieces.
+Fold in the apple bits.

 Add the thin slices of the last apple on top & cover generously w/ brown sugar.